How do I know if I'm eligible?

 To be eligible, you must be a Duke Energy Progress customer, and you must have your HVAC Audit performed by one of our participating contractors.

 The program is open to residential customers in single-family and manufactured homes that are at least 1 year old.
 In addition, the program is also available for residential multifamily developments interested in making energy-efficient improvements to their existing residential buildings.

 If you've never had your system evaluated, you could be wasting energy and money.
 Just as an oil change and tuneup for your car can improve your gas mileage and decrease the wear and tear on your motor, an HVAC Audit of your heat pump or central air conditioner can make your system run more efficiently, while helping to prevent unexpected maintenance repairs.
 By ensuring that your HVAC unit is operating efficiently, the HVAC Audit can save you money on your energy costs, maximize comfort in your home and extend the life of your equipment.

-Each prequalified contractor is a local heating and cooling professional who has met Duke Energy Progress requirements, including completing program training, purchasing the appropriate equipment and completing the Duke Energy Progress paperwork.
-Only these prequalified contractors are approved to perform the HVAC Audit on behalf of Duke Energy Progress.
-After the prequalified contractor completes the work, he or she will assist you with submitting the rebate form to receive your cash incentive.
+Each participating contractor is a local heating and cooling professional who has met Duke Energy Progress requirements, including completing program training, purchasing the appropriate equipment and completing the Duke Energy Progress paperwork.
+Only these participating contractors are approved to perform the HVAC Audit on behalf of Duke Energy Progress.
+After the participating contractor completes the work, he or she will submit the rebate form to receive your cash incentive.

 How do I apply for an HVAC Audit incentive?

 After the participating contractor competes the work, he or she will fill out and submit the rebate form, along with any required documentation.
 Once we receive it, you will get your cash rebate in the mail.

 How will I know what's wrong with my HVAC?